-All symptomatic individuals with mild to moderate COVID-19 who are at risk for severe COVID-19 are eligible to receive therapeutics, including nirmatrelvir/r, remdesivir, bebtelovimab (if BA.2 is the predominant variant in the region), and molnupiravir, regardless of their National Institutes of Health COVID-19 risk tiers or vaccination status.
+All symptomatic individuals with mild to moderate COVID-19 who are at risk for severe COVID-19 are eligible to receive therapeutics, including nirmatrelvir/r, remdesivir, bebtelovimab, and molnupiravir, regardless of their National Institutes of Health COVID-19 risk tiers or vaccination status.
 We strongly urge providers to ensure eligible patients have access to and receive these critical and available therapies, regardless of vaccination status or risk tier.
 The tiers provided below are only applicable should there be insufficient supply of these federally allocated therapeutics to fulfill patient need for treatment.

 Nirmatrelvir/r should be prioritized as treatment for individuals diagnosed with COVID-19 who are within five days of symptom onset and who are at risk for severe COVID-19.
-In the setting while the Omicron subvariant BA.2 is dominant, if nirmatrelvir/r is indicated but not appropriate or available, remdesivir should be considered.
+If nirmatrelvir/r is indicated but not appropriate or available, remdesivir should be considered.
 Bebtelovimab may be used if nirmatrelvir/r, and remdesivir are not clinically appropriate or unavailable.
 Molnupiravir may be used if all other therapies are not available.

-Table: Treatment recommendations for mild to moderate COVID-19 while the Omicron subvariant BA.2 is dominant
+Table: Treatment recommendations for mild to moderate COVID-19